oracle-livelabs/oci/oci-multicloud-connectivity/introduction/introduction.md

 This lab assumes you have:
 * An Oracle account
 * All previous labs successfully completed
+* A cloud provider, such as Microsoft Azure, with the ability to privately connect to OCI.

 *This is the "fold" - below items are collapsed by default*